Do you want to use products that are free of harmful chemicals?

 - COAL TAR DYES: Look for P-PHENYLENEDIAMINE in hair dyes, and colours identified as “C.I.” followed by five digits in other products.
 Potential to cause cancer and can be contaminated with heavy metals toxic to the brain.

 - DIBUTYL PHTHALATE: In nail products.
 Toxic to reproduction and may interfere with hormone function.
-Harmful to fish and other wildlife.

-- PARABENS: Widely used in makeup, moisturizers, etc. May interfere with hormone function, and associated with breast cancer.
+- PARABENS: Widely used in makeup, moisturizers, etc. May interfere with hormone function, and be associated with breast cancer.